 Life as we know it continues to be a bit unknown doesn’t it?
 Am I the only one who feels this way?

-I did my last in-person presentation March 12th.
-My husband and I began lock-down March 15th, at which point I began the work of shifting 17 upcoming, in-person presentations to later in the year… and then into 2021.
+I did my last in-person presentation March 12th, 2020.
+My husband and I began lock-down March 15th, at which point I began the work of shifting 17 upcoming, in-person presentations to later in the year… and then into 2021… and eventually to virtual.

 I shifted to providing online sessions for my clients, which required studio set up, learning 6 different online platforms, reworking my content, overcoming tech challenges (I’ve never been so obsessed with having a reliable internet connection!)

 I’ve had zoom chats with hundreds of friends, family, and colleagues (with and without cocktails).
-I’ve baked 14 loaves of covid bread, and looked for new ways to burn off the excessive bread and wine calories …and then just for kicks we threw a puppy into the mix (Who is now an almost two-year-old teenaged dog).
+I’ve baked 22 loaves of Covid bread, and looked for new ways to burn off the excessive bread and wine calories …and then just for kicks we threw a puppy into the mix (Who is now an almost two-year-old teenaged dog).

 I’ve pivoted so many parts of my life that some days I’m not sure which way I’m facing.
 CAN.
 YOU.
 RELATE?

 Michelle Cederberg here, contemplating the on-going reality of life under the cloud of COVID, and how much (and quite frankly, how little) has changed since the start of it all.

-As much as I want life to return to normal (or whatever ‘NEXT’ will become), we still have a long road ahead of us until that happens… and I’ll admit, after my last online event July 7th, the wind just sort of left my sails.
-Sure, I was distracted by our puppy Islay, but there’s been more to it than that.
+As much as I want life to return to normal (or whatever ‘NEXT’ will become), we still have a bit more time until that happens… and I’ll admit, after all the highs and lows, I’ve also been feeling highs and lows.
+Even now.

 I’ve been struggling, as I’m sure some of you have too, with the uncertainty of it all, the whole “WHAT NOW, WHAT NEXT?” dilemma, and how to navigate this low motivation funk that I’m in.
 It’s not like me!

-Then Tuesday I had breakfast with a coaching colleague and she said “If you were your client, what advice would you give yourself?”
-(SHIT), …”And, what’s in that new book of yours?”
+Then I had breakfast with a coaching colleague and she said “If you were your client, what advice would you give yourself?”
+(SHIT), … “And, what’s in that new book of yours?”
 A book that is now published and has been so for over a year!

-For those of you who don’t know, I have a new book coming out this fall.
-It’s called The Success-Energy Equation.
-I’ll save the sassy sub-title until I have the cover design to share, but in essence it’s about getting clear about what you want and harnessing the energy and confidence to GET IT.
+For those of you who don’t know, I published my latest book on October 27, 2020l.
+It’s called The Success-Energy Equation: How to Regain Focus, Recharge Your Life + Really Get Sh!t Done, and it’s about getting clear about what you want and harnessing the energy and confidence to GET IT.

 Which is something I need right now.
-So I went back through the manuscript to remind myself of my own good advice.
+So I went back through the book to remind myself of my own good advice.

-I want to share a bit of that with you now (and in the weeks to come) because it turns out this book is also a COVID SURVIVAL GUIDE of sorts.
+I want to share a bit of that with you now because it turns out this book is also a COVID SURVIVAL GUIDE of sorts.